Lake Havasu City is a beautiful lake town in central Arizona along the California border. It attracts visitors year round.

 The narrow slot canyon leads from the trailhead to the shores of Lake Havasu.

-Based on a recommendation, we chose to hike the SARA Crack trail.
+Based on a personal recommendation, we chose to hike the SARA Crack trail.

-The slot canyon had standing water in one section and we chose to go around that section which added about a mile and some rough terrain up and over the canyon ledges.
+We chose to go around that section which added about a mile through rough terrain, up and over the canyon ledges.

-After making the detour up and over and then walking into the other end of the canyon, we met other hikers who had walked through the water.
+After making the detour then walking into the other end of the canyon, we met other hikers who had walked through the water.
 Their legs were slimy and green from the knees down and I was happy to have skipped it.

 The hike leads to a balanced rock along the shore of the turquoise waters of Lake Havasu.